project-origin/documentation/architecture.md

 It is possible to distinguish between these two possibilities by looking at the namespace of the origin.

 ### <a id="ggo-time">Begin and End</a>
-In Project Origin we chose each GGOs to have a predetermined length of time (Market resolution) instead of a predetermined size (GO 1 MWh).
+In Project Origin we chose each GGO to have a predetermined length of time (Market resolution) instead of a predetermined size (GO 1 MWh).

 The reasoning behind locking the length of each GGO is that electricity is volatile and only exists while it is produced, temporal correlation between production and consumption is therefore of high importance.